|

 through the IndieBound program.
 When that box comes in each month, the entire staff is literally lined up, waiting to see

 what's in it - and we all go home with a stack of books to read!
+7. What suggestions do you have for an author to reach readers?
+I would suggest utilizing the Internet to its' fullest potential - a web site

 (kept updated), a blog, MySpace, FaceBook, Twitter, etc. Create an email mailing list by having people sign up online - or